 You should receive a new benefit letter from the VA Regional Office in St.

 Louis in a few weeks.
-Please bring the MaV USO a copy
+Please bring the Office of Military and Veteran Services a copy

 of this letter.